 Although this may seem an unusual way to start thinking about the GDPR, but consider the question – "What do you think will be the root cause of most of GDPR breaches?"
 Yes, breaches can occur due to ineffective systems, or targeted cyber-attacks, but what's the number one root cause?

 The answer to where most data protection breaches arise from is actually people rather than processes.
-A survey by CompTIA revealed that more than half of breaches had human error at their root rather than systems failure.
-Also, a recent summit in London found that 88 per cent of people asked, said they believed human failure was yet again at the heart of their problems, posing the biggest risk to their security.
+A CompTIA survey revealed that more than half of breaches had human error at their root rather than systems failure.
+Also, a recent GDPR summit in London found that 88 per cent of people asked, said they believed human failure was yet again at the heart of their problems, posing the biggest risk to their security.
 This leads to one fundamental conclusion.

 If businesses are serious about ensuring they’re compliant with GDPR, then their approach needs to put people before process.

 There are two reasons why this is the case.

 - Firstly, it’s people that design the systems and controls to comply with GDPR requirements – not computers; they come later.